 Monthly Archives: February 2011

-Filled with rich, earthy flavors, this wild and brown rice pilaf is equally welcome as a side dish for everyday meals or special occasions.
+Filled with earthy flavors, this wild and brown rice pilaf, enlivened with lots of spinach and parsley, is welcome as a side dish for everyday meals as well as special occasions.

 When my son was diagnosed with severe food allergies, (eggs, nuts and citrus), I realized that I, along with so many others, was now faced with a mission…to keep my son safe, and educate others in the process.
 Food allergies are terrifying and daunting, and for the first few months, I was a deer in […]